Change point estimation for a stochastic heat equation: Proposed method and its convergence analysis

 \begin{theorem} Assume that $\eta= o(\delta)$ and $\delta^{3/2} = o(\eta)$ such that $v_\delta \coloneqq \delta^3/\eta^2\to 0$.
 Then, for a two-sided Brownian motion $(B^{\leftrightarrow}(h),\, h\in \R)$, we have

 \end{theorem}

-The cornerstones of the proof of Theorem \ref{theo:clt} are provided by the argmax theorem presented in Section 3.2.1 in \cite{vdv96}, but considerable effort is needed to fit the underlying idea into our context.
+The proof of Theorem \ref{theo:clt}, which is given at the end of the section, relies on a functional limit theorem, but we need some preparatory technical results first.
+The cornerstones of the proof are provided by the argmax theorem presented in Section 3.2.1 in \cite{vdv96}, but considerable effort is needed to fit the underlying idea into our context.
 Let us describe the objects which are at the heart of the analysis.
 Under the assumptions of Theorem \ref{theo:clt}, $v_\delta \to 0$ and $v_\delta/\delta \to \infty$ as $\delta \to 0$.
 In analogy to the piecewise constant processes $M_{T,\delta}(\chi) , I_{T,\delta}(\chi)$ from the previous section, introduce

 with $M_{\delta,i}$ and $I_{\delta,i}$ as defined in \eqref{eq:MI}.
 For $h\in\intv\coloneqq [-\tau/v_\delta,(1-\tau)/v_\delta]$, let

 For $h \notin \intv$, we simply set $M^\tau_{T,\delta}(h) = I^{\tau}_{T,\delta}(h) = 1$.
 Note that no term involving an observation block around the change point is present in the processes $M^{\tau}_{T,\delta}(h)$ and $I^{\tau}_{T,\delta}(h)$ and that we can write